sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-08-28-java-oom-gc-overhead.md

 ### Why GC overhead error?
 Due to GC is unable to free up the heap with its best efforts.
 The main cause is, GC is taking 98% of CPU time to cleanup heap where heap is not feeing up more than 2%.
 In our example, we will see GC overhead multiple time as heap is occupied after certain amount of item entry.

-Again, to know about the error, you can visit this original post.
+Again, to know about the error, you can visit [this original post](https://sarkershantonu.github.io/2015/08/21/java-oom-why/)

 ## Scenario:
 Very simple scenario, I am adding a string in a map(it is costly, if we use array list, it will take more time) in an infinite loop.

 ```